-When a proctor observes cheating or other unprofessional conduct or suspicious actions by a student during an examination, the proctor may take one or more of the following actions: warn the student, move the student to a different seat, notify the Registrar for a future change in seating, or notify the Professional Conduct and Ethics Committee for possible hearing.
+- If a proctor observes cheating or other unprofessional conduct or suspicious actions by a student during an examination, the proctor may take one or more of the following actions: warn the student, move the student to a different seat, notify the Registrar for a future change in seating, or notify the Professional Conduct and Ethics Committee for possible hearing. - If a student is found to be in possession of a cell phone, electronic device other than the device used for the exam (for example, a smart watch), or a "cheat sheet" of any kind, the student will receive a grade of zero on the exam.
+The student will also be referred to the Professional Conduct and Ethics Committee for possible hearing.